Lex-Col/The-Sovereign-IP-Vault/README.md

 ---

+> **LEGAL NOTICE AND TERMS OF ACCESS:**
+> This architectural specification is governed by the Universal Proprietary Architecture License (UPAL) v1.10.
+Access to, or use of, these functional methodologies constitutes a binding contractual agreement.
+Unauthorized reproduction, derivative works, or algorithmic training involving these proprietary protocols is strictly prohibited under 17 U.S.C. § 501 and applicable international intellectual property laws.

+---

 > **"It doesn’t just lock the door.
 It traps the intruder, vaporizes the room, and rebuilds itself from the ashes."**

 ---